Mark Day (racing driver): Late model racing

 Day won the 2006 Late Model Championship, and several races in the Late Model Division at Music City Motorplex in Nashville, Tennessee.
-In conjunction with the Music City Motorplex (Fairgrounds Speedway) and its sponsor, Dollar General started Operation Big Chance during the 2006 race season for a chance to race in the NASCAR Craftsman Truck Series race in Martinsville, Virginia, in the #2 Kevin Harvick Incorporated (KHI) Chevy Silverado in the 2007 season.
+In conjunction with the Music City Motorplex (Fairgrounds Speedway) and its sponsor, Dollar General started Operation Big Chance during the 2006 race season for a chance to race in the NASCAR Craftsman Truck Series race in Martinsville, Virginia, in the No. 2 Kevin Harvick Incorporated (KHI) Chevy Silverado in the 2007 season.
 Day was the Dollar General Operation Big Chance winner after being the track champion with the most points at the end of the year between all late model and super truck series drivers.
 After being announced the Operation Big Chance winner, KHI offered Day a chance to qualify at Martinsville Truck Series race in 2007, but Day declined due to prior engagements with his late model series team.
-The next in line for the chance was second place Willie Allen but Allen had just signed to drive the #13 Chevy Silverado for ThorSport for the full 2007 NASCAR Craftsman Truck Series season.
+The next in line for the chance was second place Willie Allen but Allen had just signed to drive the No. 13 Chevy Silverado for ThorSport for the full 2007 NASCAR Craftsman Truck Series season.
 MCM and Dollar General finally announced Daniel Pope the Dollar General Operation Big Chance winner and made his debut at Mansfield Motorsports Park.

 Day has since been a part of a Souther Superstar Series which travels around to a handful of tracks around the Southern United States.
-He has won 4 of the 5 championships that he has been eligible to win, and lost the 2014 Title because of a wreck he was involved in with 2 laps to go in a race where he would have clinched the Championship.
+He has won four of the five championships that he has been eligible to win, and lost the 2014 Title because of a wreck he was involved in with two laps to go in a race where he would have clinched the Championship.